unmeg/unmeg.github.io/_posts/2020-06-19-emulating-firmware-docker-qemu.md

 This is a cool way to quickly emulate architectures other than the one you're running on without having to roll out a full VM!

 I've done a basic and awful job of automating it so you can see how the pieces work together.
-You'll probably need to tweak a bunch of stuff to use these tools more generally, but now you have a clear starting point from which to tinker!
+You'll probably need to tweak a bunch of stuff to use these tools more generally, but now you have a clear starting point from which to tinker.

 ## How to do the thing